Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing

-Despite these advantages, instructors express concerns about the integration of ChatGPT in education regarding academic integrity and reliability.
-Instructors face challenges in detecting plagiarism when students use ChatGPT, as the tool can seamlessly generate text that may not be easily distinguishable from student's writing \cite{cotton_2023_chatting}.
-Additionally, ChatGPT may provide incorrect or biased information to students.
+Despite these advantages, instructors face challenges in detecting plagiarism when students use ChatGPT, as the tool can seamlessly generate text that may not be easily distinguishable from student's writing \cite{cotton_2023_chatting}.
 This is particularly problematic for students who rely heavily on external sources for information acquisition, as it may impact their learning and understanding \cite{ahmad_2023_hallucinations}. \cite{rane_2023_chatgpt} therefore emphasizes the necessity of an effective mechanism for instructors to detect and monitor students' usage of LLM.
 Given these opportunities and challenges, it is crucial to understand instructors' perceptions and develop systems that alleviate their concerns regarding the use of ChatGPT in educational settings.